SOLAS-TTRPG/SOLAS/v2/boons/Constitution/Paladin.md

 # [Paladin](Paladin.md)
 **Tagline under construction**

-Spend one focus and target an enemy, taunting them.
-If that enemy attacks, it must deal damage to you.
+You may spend **one focus** and draw a target's attention.
+If they make an attack, it must in an attempt to deal damage to you.